sergendev/SwipeablePageViewDemo/README.md

-# SwipeablePageView Demo App
+# SwipeablePageView Demo

 This sample demo app showcases the usage of the **SwipeablePageView** component—a flexible container view designed to enable users to quickly switch between different parts of an app.
-The app demonstrates both horizontal and vertical swipe configurations with dedicated previews.

 ## Overview